va-big-data-genomics/va-big-data-genomics.github.io/_posts/2023-08-18-GWAS_results_for_Data_Release_2.md

 The full dataset and European subset showed an extremely high number of significant loci.
 Upon seeing this, I implemented a more stringent cutoff for these two groups.
 Increasing the cutoff to 5e-9 resulted in a count of 13,049 and 11,467 significant loci for the full dataset and European population, respectively.
 These numbers remain high and may require further exploration.

-The analysis of the top ten loci in both the full dataset and the European population groups results in multiple hits to genes UQCC1 and GDF5([Table.
+Analysis of the top ten loci in both the full dataset and the European population groups show multiple hits to genes UQCC1 and GDF5([Table.
 1](https://docs.google.com/spreadsheets/d/1NagHVPlDAO9Y040fYxPBDrlRRn8cKWyibJS1LAG2eqs/edit#gid=68284918)), both of which are implicated in regulation of height.

 ### Comparison between Data Release 1 and Data Release 2